 |Hiking Trail; Structure where Hikers are given a Briefing prior to the Trek; and the Dock at the Taal Volcano|

 It is not a short trek!
-For experienced hikers however this is peanut.
+For experienced hikers, however, this is "peanut".
 But for those who are hiking for the first time, this is very challenging.
 It is known that numerous hikers who, in the midst of the climb, surrendered to the use of horseback.
-Keeping up with much experienced hikers is difficult.
+Keeping up with much-experienced hikers is difficult.
 Just being forced to walk faster than your natural pace may cause fatigue and injury.
 Walking unnaturally fast just to keep up with the group is very exhausting!

 As we continued our trek to reach the crater, I am thankful that I have done this at this time when I am still physically capable of doing so.
 I do not like to do the trek on a horseback.
 I hope that someday I can do this again together with my grandkids.

-I hope that hikers are made aware that there presence would always have an impact on Taal's ecosystem.
+I hope that hikers are made aware that their presence would always have an impact on Taal's ecosystem.
 Good hiking etiquette should be practiced even without the strict enforcement of regulations.
 Hikers must leave no trace.
 Hikers must not leave trash and other forms of garbage.
 We do not want to accidentally destroy the environment in Taal.

 We avoided a split in the group between the fast and slow walkers.
-We would rest for while to wait for other members of the group.
+We would rest for a while to wait for other members of the group.
 After catching our breath, we would then proceed with the hike.

-After an almost forty five (45) minutes of hiking meaning - rest, walk, rest, walk – we finally reached the crater.
+After an almost forty-five (45) minutes of hiking meaning - rest, walk, rest, walk – we finally reached the crater.
 And everything is worth it!
 The view is picture perfect.
 I never regretted taking the trek.

 While we all knew that Taal is an active volcano and the temperature of the crater’s lake borders on the extreme, we all wanted to go down and swim.
-Our guide however informed us that swimming in the lake has been prohibited for safety reasons.
+Our guide, however, informed us that swimming in the lake has been prohibited for safety reasons.

 To see Taal Volcano up close and be on the rim of its crater is an experience different from the usual.
 If given the chance, I would attempt another hike.